-There are two sections to explore at the park: Future World, featuring popular experiences such as the Test Track and Mission: SPACE, and the World Showcase, made up of pavilions themed to 11 countries with restaurants and entertainment.
-There is plenty to see and do at Epcot for all ages, with a combination of fun rides and educational experiences.
+There are two sections to explore at EPCOT park: Future World, featuring popular experiences such as the Test Track and Mission: SPACE, and the World Showcase, made up of pavilions themed to 11 countries with restaurants and entertainment.
+There is plenty to see and do at EPCOT for all ages, with a combination of fun rides, cultural performances and educational experiences.

-In this post, I’ll share our experience visiting Epcot with a preschooler during our family holiday to Orlando.
-Our visit was during the late afternoon and evening, so we could have dinner at Epcot and watch the fireworks at 9pm.
+We planned our family visit to EPCOT for during the late afternoon and evening, so we could have dinner and watch the fireworks at 9pm.
 I’d recommend spending an evening at the parks to experience the nighttime shows, dining out and fireworks.
-For us, Epcot was a great choice for the selection of restaurants in the World Showcase and a brilliant fireworks display.
+For our family with a toddler, EPCOT was a great choice for the selection of restaurants in the World Showcase and a brilliant fireworks display.

-International Flower & Garden Festival
+EPCOT International Flower & Garden Festival

-During May, Epcot was celebrating its annual International Flower & Garden Festival with fun character topiaries and beautiful flower installations set up throughout the park.
+During May, EPCOT celebrates its annual International Flower & Garden Festival with fun character topiaries and beautiful flower installations set up throughout the park.

 Tip: Keep an eye out for character appearances at each country, for example Elsa and Anna at Norway, Donald Duck at Mexico, Mulan at China.
 You can check for these appearances on the My Disney Experience app or website.